TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

      ````
      aws sts get-caller-identity
      ````
-  Make sure there is "**TeamRole**" visible in Arn if not re-check your export above
+  Make sure there is "**TeamRole**" visible in Arn if NOT re-check your export commands on above step

   Store exports in .bash_profile so they are preserved on shell log outs:
   ````bash